Perfect Crown

 Main

 - The CEO of Castle Beauty and daughter of the Castle Group founder, she has managed her company without any failed ventures.
 Despite her professional record and family wealth, her status as an illegitimate child of commoner descent leads to social exclusion within the marriage market.
-She prioritizes merit over inherited status and frequently competes against elite peers.
-In an effort to secure an advantageous marriage, she targets Grand Prince I-an, leading to an encounter with a man who shares her social origins but holds a different perspective on success.[4]
+She prioritizes merit over social status and frequently competes against elite peers.
+In an effort to secure an advantageous marriage, she targets Grand Prince I-an who she encounters at a royal banquet.[4]

 - Byeon Woo-seok as Grand Prince I-an